slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.
 Forget those who forget you.
 Those who want to stay in your life, will always find a way.

-> *'I don’t know if you've ever noticed this, but first impressions are often entirely wrong.' -- Lemony Snicket*
+> *"I don’t know if you've ever noticed this, but first impressions are often entirely wrong."
+-- Lemony Snicket*

-> *'Don’t take it personally when someone turns you down.
+> *"Don’t take it personally when someone turns you down.
 Assume they are like you: busy, occupied, distracted.
 Try again later.
-It’s amazing how often a second try works.' -- Kevin Kelly*
+It’s amazing how often a second try works."
+-- Kevin Kelly*

 ### How to curate your network?